DeepRank/scrapePDB/README.md

 ![alt-text](./seqsim.gif)

+This graph can be visualized here : https://plot.ly/~nicoreno/20/

 ## PDBunique

 Now that we know which PDBs share a common cluster we can select unique pdbs with `PDBunique`.
 This program analyzes the cluster of PDB sharing a common chain and extract only the entries that are different from each other.
 This is achieved by computing the protein cluster graphs as shown below.